dgorbunov/dgorbunov/README.md

 ## Hi!

-I'm a student at Worcester Polytechnic Institute studying Computer Science.
-My personal projects focus on electronics and embedded systems.
+I'm a student at Worcester Polytechnic Institute (WPI) studying Computer Science.
+My personal projects focus on robotics, electronics, embedded systems, and some web/app development.
 I keep all of my projects open source, feel free to use them!

-If you have a question about a project, feel free to reach me at *dgorbunov {at} wpi.edu*
+If you have a question about a project, feel free to send me an email: dgorbunov [at] wpi [dot] edu.